OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part3.md

 Each Latch node has two required conditions:

 * The 'Latched' condition - when evaluates to `true`, triggers a following node **once and only once** until it has been reset.
-* The 'Reset' condition - when evaluates to true, resets the 'Latched' condition so that it may trigger a node again.
+* The 'Reset' condition - when evaluates to `true`, resets the 'Latched' condition so that it may trigger a node again.

 <!-- // DONE: find a way to work in the names of the two conditions, Latch Condition and Reset Condition